This webinar originally occurred on October 23, 2019

 The prototype system was designed to capture an area of approximately 14”x10” with a spatial resolution of approximately 137 ppi (pixels per inch).
 Our team has conducted two workshops, one at 2018 IPTES (Alexandria, Virginia) and the second one at the 2018 IAI Annual conference (San Antonio, Texas).
 The system has been extensively tested by our team, the workshop participants, a team of forensic examiners from Omaha Police Department, as well as some volunteers.
 We have received extremely positive comments on the performance and usability of the system from workshop participants and other evaluators.

-1) Familiarize with one advanced 3D imaging instrument specifically for tire and shoe impression capture
+- Attendees will become familiarized with one advanced 3D imaging instrument specifically for tire and shoe impression capture.

-2) Familiarize with the principle behind such an advanced 3D imaging technology
+- Attendees will become familiarized with the principle behind such an advanced 3D imaging technology.

-3) Learn how to use such an advanced imaging technology for evidence collection
+- Attendees will learn how to use such an advanced imaging technology for evidence collection.